AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

         <tr>
             <td>1.0.0</td>
             <td><span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red">TBD</span></td>
-            <td>Initial public release of the shared medicines list implementation guide.
-Developed to serve as the model for the corresponding shared medicines list CDA IG to support Pharmacist Shared Medicines List (PSML).</td>
+            <td>Initial public release.
+For trial use. <br/>This  version of the SML FHIR implementation guide (in <a href="#HL7FHIR3">Release 3 (STU) [HL7FHIR3]</a>) supports the electronic exchange of SML information between healthcare providers, in an Australian healthcare context.
+Support is also provided for the more constrained Pharmacist Shared Medicines List (PSML).</td>
         </tr>
     </tbody>
 </table>

 ## Known issues
-This section lists known issues with this specification at the time of publishing.
+This table lists known issues with this specification at the time of publishing.
 We are working on solutions to these issues and encourage comments to help us develop these solutions.

 <table border="1" cellpadding="1" valign="middle">
 <tbody>